 Acting Director of the Toor Cummings Center for International Studies & the Liberal Arts (CISLA)

 Joined Connecticut College: 1990

-Professor Zimmer teaches general chemistry, molecular science, and environmental chemistry at Connecticut College.
-He has tried to make these courses relevant and interesting by introducing the most recent developments in general, medicinal, and environmental chemistry in his classes.
+Marc Zimmer teaches general chemistry, molecular science and environmental chemistry.
+He has tried to make these courses relevant and interesting by introducing the most recent developments in general, medicinal and environmental chemistry in his classes.

 Zimmer's book, Glowing Genes: A Revolution in Biotechnology, (Prometheus, 2005) is the first popular science book on jellyfish and firefly proteins, which can help fight cancer, create new products, improve agriculture and combat terrorism.
 The book presents an overview of the many uses of these glowing proteins to kill and image cancer cells, monitor bacterial infections and light up in the presence of pollution.

 His other books include Illuminating Disease, Oxford University Press, Oxford, 2015 (ISBN 978-0199362815);

 Bioluminescence: Nature and Science at Work, Lerner Books, Minneapolis, 2015 (ISBN 978-1467757843), also translated into Japanese and published by Nishimura Co., Ltd. (ISBN?978-4-89013-772-5); and